zRedShift/mimemagic/README.md

 ## Features

-- All in native go, no dependencies beside the standard library and golang.org/x/
+- All in native go, no outside dependencies/C library bindings
 - 1003 MIME types, with a description, an acronym (where available), common aliases, extensions, icons, and subclasses
 - 493 magic signature tests (comprising of 1147 individual patterns), featuring range searches and bit masks, as per the xdg specification
 - 1099 glob patterns, for filename-based matching
-- 11 Tree Magic signatures and 28 XML namespace/local name signature, offered for completeness' sake.
+- 11 Tree Magic signatures and 28 XML namespace/local name pairs, offered for completeness' sake.
 - Included is the xml file parser to generate your own MIME definitions
-- Also included is a CLI based on this library that is fully featured and blazing-fast, beating the native file and KDE's kmimetypefinder in performance
+- Also included is a CLI based on this library that is fully featured and blazing-fast, beating the native 'file' and KDE's 'kmimetypefinder' in performance
 - Cross-platform support

 ## Installation